DerekCorniello/CS4065-Discussion-Board/README.md

 ###Derek Corniello, Kyle Willoughby, Jack Vo**
 ## How to run the code using command line

-- Make sure you clone the code, the navigate to the code root folder
+- Make sure you clone the code, the navigate to the code root folder (Note: This will change if you rearrange the files, such as for submission)
 - Open terminal and type

 ```bash